|Elliott Sound Products||Project 09|

 The above shows the measured response of one channel of my prototype P09 board (the one in the photo at the beginning of this page).
 The cursors indicate that there is a 10us difference between the two signals (yellow is low pass, blue is high pass).
 At 3kHz, 1 degree corresponds to a time delay of 926ns, so 10µs is a little over 10°.
 A 10% difference of two of the caps causes a phase shift of ~7°, and causes a 0.36dB peak or dip.
 Your loudspeaker drivers will have far greater response deviations even under ideal anechoic conditions, and when combined with the room acoustics it's unreasonable to expect normal variations to be less than 1dB (but usually much more).

 To minimise phase shift, simply match the capacitors as accurately as possible.
 If you choose not to bother, it is highly unlikely that you will hear any difference whatsoever.
 The prototype was built with no attempt to match the caps, other than to ensure they were from the same batch (they were taped together because I buy in bulk).
 The shift in the crossover frequency is negligible, to the point where it's difficult to measure accurately without sophisticated test equipment.
+You may be able to measure a small dip (about 0.11dB) just below the mid to high crossover frequency.
+Since all speakers will be far worse than this, it's not worth getting excited about.
+The filters can be reconfigured to move it to just above the low to mid crossover frequency, but then you have more opamps in series with the tweeter signal, possibly leading to slightly increased distortion and/or higher noise.

 The completed Linkwitz-Riley component calculator is available for you to download.
 It includes the circuit diagrams for both the high-pass and low-pass sections, and has the following features: